 Above and below pics: Umayyad Mosque again.
 So peaceful and so beautiful.

-Above pic: Refreshingly, the mosque was open to visitors of all creeds (it’s been my experience that many mosques aren’t), although you must dress modestly.
+Above pic: Refreshingly, the mosque was open to visitors of all creeds (it has been my experience that many mosques aren’t), although you must dress modestly.

 Below pic: Children playing on a centuries-old wagon cart, or battering ram, or something.
 As with other countries in the Middle East, locals such as these were warm, friendly, and quick to smile.